Bill Gates and the Uncertain Future of Food Security

 But Gates' environmental effrontery is only part of the problem.
 He also backs multiple ventures blurring the lines between food and tech, and if, indeed, Mr. Gates has his way, the food of the future will little resemble what’s served on our plate today.

 That's because his centre of gravity is GMO’s.
-He owns 500,000 Monsanto shares worth a modest $23 billion, making him, by implication, the sworn enemy of everything under the sun organic and sustainable.
+He owns 500,000 Monsanto shares worth a modest $23 million, making him, by implication, the sworn enemy of everything under the sun organic and sustainable.
 There's the Gates-funded Impossible Burger, made from genetically engineered soy and yeast, with its manufacturer, Impossible Foods, owning twenty five patents on artificially replicated cheese, beef and chicken.

 Another Gates-backed start-up doing the rounds on the capital markets is Ginkgo Bioworks.
 According to their mission statement, Gingko will produce custom organisms, using cell programming technology to genetically engineer flavours and create ingredients for ultra-processed foods.
 Their plan is to license over 20,000 engineered cell programs to the food industry.